rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

     with stage1.)
 - **Stage 2:** we rebuild our stage1 compiler with itself to produce the stage2 compiler (i.e. it builds itself) to have all the _latest optimizations_.
+(By default, we copy the stage1 libraries for use by the stage2 compiler, since they ought to be identical.)
-- _(Optional)_ **Stage 3**: to sanity check of our new compiler, we can build it again with stage2 compiler which must be identical to itself, unless something has broken.
+- _(Optional)_ **Stage 3**: to sanity check of our new compiler, we can build the libraries with the stage2 compiler.
+The result ought to be identical to before, unless something has broken.

 For hacking, often building the stage 1 compiler is enough, but for final testing and release, the stage 2 compiler is used.